 For example, if you bought 10,000 dollars’ worth of JNJ stock in 1972, you’d earn a total of 102 shares, and a small dividend.
 From that, you would’ve earned about $714,705.94! excluding any reinvested dividends, something that’s not always the case, so this amount is only a minimum estimate.

-So if Amazon reaches market maturity, it could potentially afford growth stocks, so that means it’s likely to increase its Amazon Dividend You amount every year, we just have to wait for some time.
-And judging by how fast it’s growing, it’ll reach market maturity really soon.
+So if Amazon reaches market maturity, it could potentially afford growth stocks, so which means it’s likely to increase its Amazon Dividend You amount every year, we just have to wait for some time.
+And judging by how fast it’s growing, it’ll reach market maturity soon.

-In this article, we’ve mentioned why there’s no Amazon dividend as of now and listed how likely it is for Amazon to start paying dividends in the near future.
+In this article, we’ve mentioned why there’s no Amazon dividend as of now and listed how likely it is for Amazon to start paying dividends shortly.
 We hope you find this article useful, and if you have any further queries or would like to add something to this article, feel free to comment down below, and we’ll try to respond to as many queries as we can!

 Read More: Using Investable Assets to Measure Wealth